 - A wider asset base that can be liquidated to tame the situation

-Smaller businesses are not so lucky, not in any of those fronts.
+Smaller businesses are not so lucky, not on any of those fronts.
 When cash-flow challenges arise, they can lead to shutting down, even when the business is at its most profitable.

 When doing financial analysis, it’s important to analyse your ability to stay ahead of your debts.
 This will help you put contingencies to make sure your business survives when these challenges do arise.

-Also, negotiating for possible bailouts while things are still good works to your business’s favour.
+Also, negotiating for possible bailouts while things are still good works in your business’s favour.
 It’s important for assets to be greater than liabilities, by as much a margin as possible.

 Just don’t go overboard with cash assets though.
 Holding too much cash is a missed opportunity for your business to earn from it as an asset.